-The Candelones Extension drill spacing is also not close enough to support a level of confidence other than the inferred category.
-However, further infill drilling may allow for increased confidence in the continuity of the mineralization and grade currently identified.
+No drilling has been conducted on the Candelones Extension deposit since Micon conducted the previous mineral resource estimate in 2013.
+Therefore, Micon's original assessment that the drill spacing for the Candelones Extension is not close enough to support a level of confidence higher than inferred remains valid.
+Further infill drilling may allow for a greater confidence in the continuity of the mineralization and grade at the Candelones Extension.